 Sometimes soffit is made of fiber cement, wood, or steel, and if you don’t find it underneath the overhang of your roof, you might find it under porches, arches, columns, or a flight of stairs.

 Soffit’s main purpose is to protect your roof’s rafters from weather, prevent mold buildup, and help mitigate the risk of rotting beams.
-It also helps keep your home properly ventilated and allows it to breath by allowing your attic or loft to have a regular airflow.
+It also helps keep your home properly ventilated and allows it to breathe by allowing your attic or loft to have a regular airflow.
 That means it’s also helpful for increasing the energy efficiency of your home.

 If you’re having problems with the soffit currently installed on your home, we recommend you reach out and get in contact with us to see if we can help you find a solution for you.